Keeganw3/Pianos-R-Us/README.md

 <h1 align="center">Pianos-R-Us</h1>

 (Include live link to project somewhere here)
-<p> Pianos-R-Us is a B2C commerce application that aims to sell pianos/keyboards and music books to music lovers and pianists alike.
-The goal of the website is to provide users with a intuitive, interactive site that they can return to by hearing about discounts through the subscription service or facebook page and by having an account model that saves customer's details.
+<p> Pianos-R-Us is a B2C commerce application that aims to sell pianos, keyboards and music books to music lovers and pianists alike.
+The goal of the website is to provide users with an intuitive, interactive store that they can return to by hearing about discounts through the subscription service or facebook page and by having an account model that saves customer's details.

 The site has been created as a retail store that allows products to be filtered out and searched for based on the customers needs.

 Users can order one item or multiple items and place them into a cart to be bought at their convenience through the Stripe payment system.
-They are able to edit and remove products from the cart whenever they want and the total cost is displayed at all times.
-Users can also make an account to save their details, rate products and give reviews to products they have bought.
+They are able to add and remove products from the cart whenever they want and the total cost is displayed at all times.
+Users can also make an account to save their details, show their order history and give reviews to products.

 # Features
 ## Existing Features
 ## Navigation Bar
 * The navigation bar is provided at the top of the webpage to allow the user to easily explore the website.
-It also maintains a consistent look on across the website.
+It also maintains a consistent look across the website.
 The navbar lets the user find the products they're looking for by providing categories which can be further refined through filtering on the product page.
 They can also return to the home page through the site logo, and access their cart and account functionalities if they're signed in by clicking on the appropriate icons.
 If they're not signed in they will be shown links to sign in or register for an account instead.
+The account icon also changes colour based on whether the user is signed in or not.
+Lastly, the user can return to the landing page at any time using the site icon in the top left of the navbar.

 ![Navbar Logged Out](/static/images/pp4-navbar-screenshot1.png)